mattvoz/OpenGLHelper/readme.md

 ## Windows Compilation
 Must have MYSYS installed on your system and make enabled for Mingw other than that i try to provide all the extra required libraries if possible.

+## OpenGL
+Column major arrays are stupid :) so my arrays are row major even if opengl is column major